 Love Louisville Trees is the neighborhood-based urban reforestation program of Louisville Grows.

 Louisville Grows works with community partners and neighborhood groups to plant trees with residents and businesses in our community.
-The goal of training Citizen Foresters is to empower people who care about their neighborhood, district, or city with the tools and knowledge to make a meaningful impact by planting and ensuring the long-term viability of trees.
+The goal of training Citizen Foresters is to empower people who care about their neighborhood, with the tools and knowledge to make a meaningful impact by planting and ensuring the long-term viability of trees.
 Citizen Foresters, our trained volunteers who lead urban reforestation efforts, are an integral part of ensuring we can effectively increase the tree canopy!
-Since 2009, Louisville Grows has partnered with the Portland, Germantown, Shawnee, Schnitzelburg, Russell, Shelby Park, Beechmont, and California neighborhoods for tree plantings.
+Since 2013, Louisville Grows has partnered with the Portland, Germantown, Shawnee, Schnitzelburg, Russell, Shelby Park, Beechmont, and California neighborhoods for tree plantings.

 Love Louisville Trees